nhejazi/medshift/README.md

 ## Example

-To illustrate how `medshift` may be used to estimation the effect of applying a stochastic intervention to the treatment (`A`) while keeping the mediator(s) (`Z`) fixed, consider the following example:
+To illustrate how `medshift` may be used to estimate the effect of applying a stochastic intervention to the treatment (`A`) while keeping the mediator(s) (`Z`) fixed, consider the following example: